akila-maduranga/qrgen/replit.md

 ## Overview

 This is a simplified QR code generator web application with a minimal, clean design.
 The application allows users to generate QR codes by simply entering text content.
-It features a single-page interface with essential functionality: text input, QR code generation, and PNG download.
+It features a single-page interface with essential functionality: text input, real-time QR code generation with animated loading effects, and PNG download.
 The design is inspired by modern minimal interfaces with client-side processing for privacy.
+The project is fully configured for deployment on Vercel and other static hosting platforms.

 ## User Preferences